 It is also unlawful for anyone to knowingly exhibit, expose, or display prohibited sexually explicit material at any commercial establishment where children may be invited as public.3

-Stores that sell sexually explicit materials may include adult bookstores, adult toy and video stores, video rental shops, convenience stores, or general book stores.
+Stores that sell sexually explicit materials may include adult bookstores, adult toy and video stores, video rental shops, convenience stores, or general bookstores.
 These vendors are prohibited from selling or renting sexually explicit adult materials to anyone under the age of 18.
-Stores and businesses are also restricted on how they can display adult magazines or other materials if the store is open to children.
+Stores and businesses are also restricted in how they can display adult magazines or other materials if the store is open to children.

 Prohibited sexually explicit material includes representations of a person or portion of the human body which depicts sexually explicit nudity, sexual conduct, or sadomasochistic abuse which, taken as a whole, is harmful to children, including any: